Chapterhouse (band): Post-breakup

-Since 1997, Sherriff has been working as a composer/sound designer for an Emmy Award-winning music production company Adelphoi Music.
+In 1997, Sherriff started working as a composer/sound designer for an Emmy Award-winning music production company Adelphoi Music.
 Patman and Bates joined him later in 2001.
+After more than twenty years, they departed from the company, pursuing their career as freelance composers.
+Bates also continues being a long-standing member of Tunng.

-In October 2022, Rowe announced that he would be releasing a solo album, entitled "Everybody's Thinking".
-The album was recorded with the helps of all the Chapterhouse members bar Barrett, alongside Ian McCutcheon and Neil Halstead of Slowdive as well as Hamish Brown of Revolver.
-The album will be out on 2 March 2023 via Big Potato Records.
+In October 2022, Rowe announced that he would be releasing a solo album, entitled Everybody's Thinking.
+The album was recorded with the help of all the Chapterhouse members, alongside Ian McCutcheon, Neil Halstead and Hamish Brown.
+The album was released on 2 March 2023 via Big Potato Records.

+Reunion

+Announced in late September of 2025 by Slide Away Fest, Chapterhouse is slated to reunite for a series of shows in the United States, playing alongside Hum and Nothing in May of 2026.